polymonster/polymonster.github.io/_posts/2022-01-24-bulding-new-engine-in-rust.md

 During my first industry job I worked at Juice Games which was owned by THQ, THQ were struggling and making redundancies and Juice was struggling to get projects green-lit.
 In my day job I was working on core tech and tools, and at home I was working on a deferred renderer (back in the days when this was cutting edge games tech).
 Some people at work had seen what I was working on and I got asked to investigate indoor lighting for [Warhammer 40k KillTeam](https://www.youtube.com/watch?v=SyHCNdvTTtI) as the engine at the time only supported single directional outdoor lighting.
 I didn’t implement a deferred renderer in this instance, I was young and not confident enough to stick my neck out and pull it off on PS3 and Xbox 360.
 At this point there were no games I was aware of that had shipped deferred, but I did implement a forward renderer with per-object light selection, baked lightmaps and SH probes which gave us enough lights to play with.
 I wasn’t confident switching the deferred renderer but my development of lighting algorithms and understanding I gained in my work at home essentially kept me a job and got me my first credit on a game for still something I am very proud of.

-## Design Goals
+### Design Goals

 With this new project, albeit for fun and for learning, there are still goals and reasons behind building something new from scratch.
 There is also an opportunity to learn from past mistakes.
 In pmtech, as any code base which is a few years old, there are inevitably things that could be improved upon.
 An example is the multi-threading model, pmtech has a single dedicated render thread which comes from a time of machines with fewer cores.

-- I want a graphics engine I can play around in, exploring modern graphics techniques with easy access to cool features that make development rapid and fun.
-- I have a lot of these features already in pmtech, so it’s a case of bringing some of those along with me (hot-reloading for code, shaders and render configs).
-- Focus on modern rendering: Ditch the Direct3D11 style binding model, utilise GPU driven rendering via draw indirect, and utilise new features such as ray tracing (If I can get a GPU which supports it).
-- Multi-threaded / Fibre based: I want to build this new engine with more cores in mind, any thread can build command buffers and command buffers can be executed in order at the end of the frame based on a dependency render graph.
+So here is a rough outline of what I want to get out of this project:

+- An easy to use cross platform graphics/compute/os api for rapid development.
+- Hot reloadable, live coding environment (shaders, render graphs, code).
+- Concise low level graphics api... think somewhere in-between Metal and Direct3D12.
+- High level data driven graphics api for ease of and speed.
+- A focus on modern rendering examples (gpu-driven, multi-threaded, bindless, ray-tracing).
+- Flexibility to easily create and use different rendering strategies (deferred vs forward, gpu-driven vs cpu driven, etc).
+- Hardware accellerated video decoding.
+- Fibre based, multi-threaded, easily scalable to utilise available cpu and gpu.
+- Data-driven and configurable.
+- Plugin based and extendible...

-## Back To Basics
+### Back To Basics

 I started the engine focusing on Direct3D12 and Win32 through [windows-rs](https://github.com/microsoft/windows-rs).
 This was really easy to get up and running, being familiar with Direct3D and Win32 it really is one of the things that made me start this project.
 I know there are many FFI bindings around but knowing Microsoft was actively developing it and supporting it gave me confidence to start.